WebberZone/better-search/README.md

 ### Features

 * **Automatic**: Once activated, Better Search will automatically replace your default WordPress search with more relevant search results
-* **Seamless integration**: From v1.3.3, you can activate seamless integration which will output the search results perfectly integrated into your theme without the need for custom search templates
+* **Seamless integration**: Search results are perfectly integrated into your theme without the need for custom search templates
 * **Relevance**: Search results are automatically sorted by relevance.
 You can also turn off relevancy based searching, in which case, results are sorted by date
 * **Control the results**: Fine tune the results by changing the weighting of post title and post content.
 Turn on BOOLEAN search to override the default NATURAL LANGUAGE search of mySQL
 * **Popular searches**: Find out what visitors are searching for on your blog.
 Display a list of popular search terms (daily and overall) on your blog in the form of a heatmap.
 Widget support for easy integration in your theme
 * **Customisation**: Support for a template file for perfect integration into your blog template.
 Alternatively, just input your own CSS styles in the *Custom Styles* tab in the Settings Page.
 Check the FAQ for more information
 * **Supports cache plugins**: Works with caching plugins like WP-Super-Cache and W3 Total Cache
 * **Profanity filter**: Customise the list of stop words that will automatically be filtered out of search queries
-* **Translation ready**: Better Search is translation ready.
-If you're interested in translating Better Search into your own language <a href="https://webberzone.com/contact/">let me know</a>.
+* **Translation ready**: Better Search is translation ready

 ## Screenshots
 ![General Options](https://raw.github.com/ajaydsouza/better-search/master/assets/screenshot-1.png)
 _Better Search settings page - General Options._

-For more screenshots visit the <a href="http://wordpress.org/plugins/better-search/screenshots/">WordPress plugin page</a>
+For more screenshots visit the [WordPress.org screenshots page](http://wordpress.org/plugins/better-search/screenshots/)

 ## Installation

+### WordPress install (the easy way)
+1. Navigate to Plugins within your WordPress Admin Area

+2. Click "Add new" and in the search box enter "Better Search"

+3. Find the plugin in the list (usually the first result) and click "Install Now"

+### Manual install
 1. Download the plugin

 2. Extract the contents of better-search.zip to wp-content/plugins/ folder.
 You should get a folder called better-search.